Let be \((O, \overrightarrow{i}, \overrightarrow{j}, \overrightarrow{k})\) an orthonormal coordinate system in space.

 For the sake of simplicity, we placed the points \(A, B, C\) as well as their respective projection \(A', B', C'\).

-The projection of a sum of vectors is the sum of each vector's projection
+The projection of a sum of vectors in a plan is the sum of each vector's projection

 On this sphere, every point every point \(M\bigl[x, y, z \bigr]\) is equidistant from the point \(A\), which is worth the length of the radius \(R\).